-If you wonder how much electricity does a tv use, check the following calculator to estimate the annual electricity cost of a television as defined by size, viewing habits, electricity cost, and TV technology.
+If you wonder how much electricity a TV uses, check the following calculator to estimate the annual electricity cost of a television as defined by size, viewing habits, electricity cost, and TV technology.

 Energy consumption is a much smaller factor in buying appliances today, and TVs especially reflect this.
 Modern technologies such as LED and OLED have brought television power usages down a fair margin, and long gone are the days of inefficient CRTs and Plasma sets that could run up electricity costs by a good amount.